fiddleHeads/spatial-reference/content/proj-family.md

 <figure>
   <img src="../images/cylindrical2.jpg"
   alt="Cylindrical">
-  <figcaption><a href="https://faculty.kutztown.edu/courtney/blackboard/Physical/05Project/cylproj.html">Example of an cylindrical projection where the axis of the cylinder coincides with the Earth's axis of rotation. </a>Map Projections,</a> <a href="https://faculty.kutztown.edu/courtney/"> Richard S. Courtney.</a></figcaption>
+  <figcaption><a href="https://faculty.kutztown.edu/courtney/blackboard/Physical/05Project/cylproj.html">Example of an cylindrical projection where the axis of the cylinder coincides with the Earth's axis of rotation. </a>Map Projections,<a href="https://faculty.kutztown.edu/courtney/"> Richard S. Courtney.</a></figcaption>
 </figure>

 <p>&nbsp;</p>